open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 Changes:

- - API - The callSuccessCB argument to easyrtc.call now has a second argument, which can be either 'audiovideo' or 'datachannel'.
+ - JS Client - The callSuccessCB argument to easyrtc.call now has a second argument, which can be either 'audiovideo' or 'datachannel'.
 The callSuccessCB function may be get called twice if the peer connection is using data channels as well as audio or video.
- - API - Fixed easyrtc.connect so that you can reconnect after calling disconnect.
+ - JS Client - Fixed easyrtc.connect so that you can reconnect after calling disconnect.
  - Server - Websocket 'onMessage' section moved to external function for easier editing.
  - Server - Much of the general server code moved to external functions.
  - Demos - Various visual html fixes and changes.